dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 var x = new S(ref heapSpan, stackSpan)
 ```

-This modeling is important because it demonstrates that our [MAMM][rules-method-arguments-must-match] need to account specially for member initializers.
+This modeling is important because it demonstrates that our [MAMM](#rules-method-arguments-must-match) need to account specially for member initializers.
 Consider that this particular case needs to be illegal as it allows for a value with a narrower *safe-context* to be assigned to a higher one.

 ### Method arguments must match
 <a name="rules-method-arguments-must-match"></a>